Tony McGuinness (English musician)

-Anthony Patrick James McGuinness, (born 23 April 1969) is a British trance musician.
+Anthony Patrick James McGuinness (born April 23, 1969) is a British trance musician.
 He is known for being in the electronic music group Above & Beyond.
 He is also a guitarist/songwriter with cult indie band Sad Lovers & Giants.

 Biography

 Tony McGuinness plays guitar with English indie band Sad Lovers & Giants, appearing on three albums between 1988 and 2002 and is still an active member having toured US and Europe regularly with them since 2009.

-McGuinness was also a highly successful marketing director for Warner Music Group, winning awards for his campaigns for Madonna, Seal, Simply Red and Mike Oldfield.
+McGuinness was an advertising executive working for Bosse, Massimi & Podia (BMP) until, in 1989, he joined the Warner Music Group as a marketing specialist.
+He won awards for his campaigns for Madonna, R.E.M., Mike Oldfield, and Simply Red.
 While working at Warner, McGuinness shifted away from alternative rock towards electronic dance music.
 He worked as A&R for a number of dance artists, including William Orbit and Hysteric Ego.

-Tony McGuinness and his brother Liam teamed up to create electronic dance music under the alias Nitromethane since the early 2000s.
-While still working at Warner, Tony was asked to remix Chakra's "Home" by an A&R colleague.
+McGuinness and his brother Liam teamed up to create electronic dance music under the alias Nitromethane in the early 2000s.

+While still working at Warner, McGuinness was asked to remix Chakra's "Home".
 McGuinness approached Anjunabeats (Jono Grant and Paavo Siljamäki) to work on the remix together.
-The result, their remix of "Home", was an instant hit, topping the dance charts for many weeks.
 The collaboration led to the creation of Above & Beyond, consisting of McGuinness, Grant, and Siljamäki.
+He left Warner music in 2001 to focus on both Above & Beyond and Oceanlab.

 Above & Beyond's second studio album, Group Therapy, features McGuinness' first ever vocal single (with Richard Bedford) on the track "Black Room Boy".

-McGuinness became an Irish citizen in 2012.
+In 2024 McGuinness released the solo rock album Salt, which he had written 30 years previously in the 1990s.